shakyapeiris/Go-Chess/README.md

 # Go-Chess
-A chess game developed using GoLang which you can play as a CLI application
+A fully functioning chess game developed using GoLang which you can play as a CLI application

 ## Input format
 Character:From->To <br />